 For the last 10 years I have been regularly visiting this remote and pristine island state.
 Tasmania is about a 1.5 hour flight from Sydney to the city of Launceston.
 The diverse choice of landscapes and close proximity by car make this a unique and accessible environment still largely untouched.
 Around 40 percent of Tasmania is protected National Parks and Reserves.
 If you are looking to get off the grid and discover a magical wilderness, this place is filled with adventure and convict history.
 Here are some of my favorite spots to photograph in spring or autumn.
 I have also added a few other locations as side trips that are also worth a look.

-Bicheno is located 176 kilometers (109 miles) southeast of Launceston.
+Bicheno is located 176 kilometres (109 miles) southeast of Launceston.
 It used to be a whaling town in the early 1800s.
 Today it is a charming seaside resort town and the local fishing industry's catch includes substantial quantities of abalone, crayfish, scallops, and trevally.
 In the photo below you can see the famous Rocking Rock (80 ton piece of granite).
-There are a number of interesting access points onto the rocks which have a distinctive red color as a result of deposits of red lichen; All perfect for a slow shutter and a 10-stop filter if you choose to shoot in the middle of the day.
+There are a number of interesting access points onto the rocks which have a distinctive red colour as a result of deposits of red lichen; All perfect for a slow shutter and a 10-stop filter if you choose to shoot in the middle of the day.
 There is also a blowhole nearby that shoots out water up to 10 feet high.
 Many of these rocks resemble sea creatures such as whales and sea lions.
 At night along the coastal beaches you might spot some fairy penguins coming in after sunset.

 3. Sleepy Bay, Freycinet National Park